Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: Faculty of Education

-Summary: The goal is to adapt the training facility to water stress and global warming in order to maintain an attractive and environmentally responsible space for study and work.
+Abstract: The goal is to adapt the training site to water stress and global warming in order to preserve an attractive and environmentally responsible place for study and work.
 Through this initiative, the project aims to serve as an educational showcase: an innovative schoolyard, an incubator for open pedagogy, and a meeting place for teachers, student teachers, and their instructors.
 The creation of this space is intended to integrate the training site into a network of collaboration.

 SEZU: Small-Scale Wind Power System for Urban Areas